Jamie Moyer: 2000–2001

 Moyer lost five consecutive starts from August 4–24.
 He allowed a career-high and a club-record 11 earned runs in a 19–3 loss on August 9 against the Chicago White Sox.
-He allowed 11 runs, six earned, in a 14–4 loss on August 14 against the Detroit Tigers, joining the Houston Astros' José Lima as the first two pitchers since 1950 to allow 10 or more runs in consecutive starts.
+He allowed 11 runs (six earned) in a 14–4 loss on August 14 against the Detroit Tigers, joining the Houston Astros' José Lima as the first two pitchers since 1950 to allow 10 or more runs in consecutive starts.
 Moyer allowed a career-high seven walks in a no-decision on August 29 against the Yankees.
 The Mariners' 7–2 win on September 9 against the Minnesota Twins snapped a six-game losing streak.
-Moyer lasted just one and two-thirds innings in his final start, getting a no-decision September 28 against the Texas Rangers.
+Moyer lasted just one and two-thirds innings in his final start, getting a no-decision on September 28 against the Texas Rangers.
 Moyer suffered a hairline fracture of the left kneecap while pitching a simulated game on October 7.
 Moyer finished the 2000 season with a 13–10 record and a 5.49 ERA.
+That knee injury suffered on the last pitch of a simulated game caused him to miss Seattle's trip to the American League Championship Series against the eventual World Series champion New York Yankees.

 Moyer bounced back in the Mariners' 116-win 2001 season.
 He earned 20 wins, ranked tied for second in the American League, and his 3.43 ERA was sixth in the AL. He earned his 150th career win, against the Texas Rangers on September 24.
-He became only the second Mariner in history to win 20 games on October 5, former teammate Randy Johnson being the other.
+He became only the second Mariner in history to win 20 games on October 5, with former teammate Randy Johnson being the other.
 Moyer went 3–0 with a 1.89 ERA in the postseason.
 He won Games 2 and 5 for the Mariners against the Cleveland Indians in the ALDS.
 Moyer also won Game 3 against the New York Yankees in the ALCS.
 However, this would be Seattle's only victory in the series, as New York defeated them in five games to advance to their fourth consecutive World Series.